astroandes/tololo-lya-fit/paper/referee.md

 three arms with a bulge and no bar.
 Those two objects have different structures, in my mind.

 Reply.
-We now make the comparison against other compact dwarf galaxies.
+We now make the comparison against other objects considered as belonging to the same class of compact dwarf galaxies.

 The morphology of Tololo 1244-277 (see Fig.1 in Fricke et al. 2001) is not consistent with that of a dwarf elliptical (dE) galaxy (e.g. Geha